 Traditionally, steamed buns (aka gua bao) are a Taiwanese mouth-shaped handheld delicacy composed of a light and fluffy steamed bun filled with meats, pickles, fresh herbs, crushed peanuts, and hot sauce.

 12 of 13

-Almost identical to the Cuban sandwich we find here in the states, the Medianoche still consists of the same great flavors of roasted pork, swiss cheese, tangy mustard, and zesty dill pickles but built on different bread.
-Instead of cuban bread, which is almost like a french baguette, the Medianoche is served on a pressed sweet yolky bread similar to challah.
+Almost identical to the Cuban sandwich we find here in the United States, the Medianoche (midnight) still consists of the same great flavors of roasted pork, swiss cheese, tangy mustard, and zesty dill pickles but is built on different bread.
+Instead of Cuban bread, which is almost like a french baguette, the Medianoche is served on a pressed sweet yolky bread similar to challah.

-Recipe Note: Be sure to swap out cuban bread for the sweet Medianoche bread which can be found at most Latin American grocery stores.Continue to 13 of 13 below.
+Be sure to swap out Cuban bread for the sweet Medianoche bread, which can be found at most Latin American grocery stores.Continue to 13 of 13 below.

 13 of 13